toddbranch/ECE382/notes/L23/index.md

     - Restating your code (`a = 1; // Setting a to 1`)
     - Commented-Out code
     - Too much information
-    - "Don't comment bad code - rewrite it.
+    - Don't comment bad code - rewrite it.

 *[Let's fix my code!](pong_c.html)*